AnthonyBourassa/Hubbard-model-/README.md

 ```
 The file groups.py contain some of the more common groups such that only typing the name as a string of the group under Schonflies convention is enough.

-## What if the group I want to use is not in groups.py ?
+## The group I want is not in groups.py ?
 You need to add it.
 Here is how:

 You need to know how your group permute your sites.

 For example, the group c2 for 3 sites is symmetric under reflection of site 0 and site 1 along the axis of site 2.
 Hence, the initial configuration [0,1,2] after c2 reflexion is now [1,0,2].
 The latter list is the symmetry generator that you have to add to the function group_create in groups.py as sym_gen.

 Here, sym_gen is a list of lists because we can combine multiple symmetry generators to make more complicate groups.
 For exemple, we can create the non-abelian group d3 by combining the c2 symmetry generator [1,0,2] with c3 symmetry generator [2,0,1]: